gukongxin/DiannFDR_InVitroProteome/README.md

 https://doi.org/10.1021/acs.jproteome.5c00036

 ###  Data Availability
-The raw DIA-NN search results generated for this study have been deposited in the **jPOST repository** under the following accession numbers:
+The raw MS data and DIA-NN search results generated for this study have been deposited in the **jPOST repository** under the following accession numbers:
-* **JPST003404/PXD056519.
+* JPST003404/PXD056519.

 ###  File Descriptions